dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-5_ context API and it’s usecases.md

-# Full Stack LLD: React-5: context API and it's usecases
+# Full Stack LLD: React-5: Context API and It's Use Cases

 ---
 title: Agenda of the lecture
 description: What will be covered in the topic?

 ---

 ## Agenda

 * Pagination Implementation
 * Prop Drilling
 * Context API
 * Add Context API to our Project
 * When to use Context API/REDUX

 ---
 title: Pagination Logic
 description: Implementing Pagination in the product's website

 ---

 ## Pagination

 * Let's implement pagination
 * Let's think of the logic
     * We have a button at the bottom of the page to change the page number